LuisGustavoBR/linuxtips-linux-for-cloud-native/01 - Hybrid Lab Environment and SSH/README.md

 ~/.ssh/id_ed25519.pub   # Public key
 ```

-> Never share the private key.
+> **Warning:** Never share the private key.
 The public key can be safely distributed to systems that should trust your identity.

 ---

-## Installing a Public Key on a Remote Server
+## 3. Installing a Public Key on a Remote Server

 SSH public key authentication requires the public key to be stored in the remote user's `authorized_keys` file.